SohZHong/hypergraph-workshop/README.md

 ## Credits

-This app was built using [Hypergraph](https://github.com/geobrowser/hypergraph-app-template) by The Graph Protocol.
+This app was built using the [Hypergraph Template](https://github.com/geobrowser/hypergraph-app-template) by The Graph Protocol.

 Happy building!